tsv2013/storybook-knockout/README.md

-# Storybook Framework Boilerplate
+# Storybook KnockoutJS Boilerplate

-Boilerplate code for supporting a framework in Storybook
+Boilerplate code for supporting a KnockoutJS in Storybook

 This project was built based off of the storybook html app.
-To start adding your new framework, replace instances of the word framework with your framework name
+To start adding your new KnockoutJS, replace instances of the word KnockoutJS with your KnockoutJS name